csessig86/intro-to-d3-nicar-19/02-diving-into-d3/readme.md

 }
 ```

 Now strip off the styles from the div, leaving only `<div class="bar"></div>`.
-Refresh the page, and you should see the same bar as before.
+Refresh the page.
+It should look identical to what we had before.
 Same bar, two different ways to get there.

 ## Drawing a bar with D3

-Let's now see how D3 does the same thing.
+Now we'll introduce another way to get the same bar by using D3.

 Make a new file, something like `chart2.html`, and paste the template from above into it.